[Note: I’ve lightly edited and updated Happy Father’s Day from June 12, 2014. Look down at my shoes if you see me soon after reading this post.]

 Food mattered in funny ways.
 We always had lots of cans.
 Canned food lasts, and I’m sure it was “in the genes” that no one will take it away.

 Whatever we bought, we had to buy good brands.
 No store labels.
 White, albacore tuna in water.
 S&W vegetables.
 Heinz ketchup.
-Etc.
+Etc. (Truth be told, tuna tastes better from the can when it is packed in oil.)

 My dad was always a three-meal-a-day man.
 Later in life, travel with him was a challenge, for we’d have a late, large breakfast, worry about lunch, and not want to eat dinner too late.
 Trips were organized around meals, and while the stomach I own has never been designed for three squares a day, restaurant-style, we soldiered on!
 (In more recent years, I have developed an appreciation for the Caesar Salad, light on the cheese, no croutons, and dressing on the side.
 A bowl of fresh Romaine lettuce gets you ready for the next meal very well!)